nexus-devs/wow-classic-items/README.md

 ```
 The professions database is currently handmade.

-After that you can verify the build and/or check the changes between yours and the current one with:
+After that you can validate the build and/or check the changes between yours and the current one with:
 ```
-npm run verify
+npm run validate
 ```
 Test the item class with:
 ```